-(c) TRUST.-The Pueblo water rights secured under subsection(a) shall be held by the United States in trust for the Pueblos.(d) APPLICABLE LAW.-The water supply made available pursu-
+(c) TRUST.-The Pueblo water rights secured under subsection (a) shall be held by the United States in trust for the Pueblos.

-(d) APPLICABLE LAW.-The water supply made available pursuant to subsection (a)(2) shall be subject to the San Juan-Chama Project Act, and no preference shall be provided to the Pueblos as a result of subsection (c) with regard to the delivery or distribution of San Juan-Chama Project water or the management or operation of the San Juan-Chama Project.
+(d) APPLICABLE LAW.-The water supply made available pursuant to subsection (a)(2)shall be subject to the San Juan-Chama Project Act, and no preference shall be provided to the Pueblos as a result of subsection (c) with regard to the delivery or distribution of San Juan-Chama Project water or the management or operation of the San Juan-Chama Project.

-(e) CONTRACT FOR SAN JUAN-CHAMA PROJECT WATER SUPPLY.- With respect to the contract for the water supply required by subsection (a)(2), such San Juan-Chama Project contract shall be pursuant to the following terms:
+CONTRACT FOR SAN JUAN-CHAMA (e) PROJECT WATER SUPPLY .- With respect to the contract for the water supply required by subsection (a)(2), such San Juan-Chama Project contract shall be pursuant to the following terms:

-(1) WAIVERS.-Notwithstanding the provisions of the San Juan-Chama Project Act, or any other provision of law-
+(1) WAIVERS .- Notwithstanding the provisions of the San Juan-Chama Project Act, or any other provision of law-